WEC-Sim/MoorDyn/README.md

+To use MoorDyn in WEC-Sim, please

+1. Download moorDyn from repo <https://github.com/WEC-Sim/moorDyn>
-To use MoorDyn in WEC-Sim, please place all the files and folders under **WEC-Sim/source/functions/moorDyn**
+2. Place all the files and folders under **WEC-Sim/source/functions/moorDyn** folder

 --------------------- MoorDyn v1.00.04C -------------------------